AdrianGjerstad/climusic/ARCHITECTURE.md

 To draw a direct corellation between audio and video, the size of a frame is your bit depth, and the number of frames you show each second is your sample rate.
 The name given to an audio frame is a "sample."

-Starting off with some math, we know that the engine uses 64-bit (double precsision) floating point values.
+Starting off with some math, we know that the engine uses 64-bit (double precision) floating point values.
 Each number is 8 bytes long, aka, a quadrouple word.
 The minimum sample rate possible for consumer-grade music to not sound muffled is 44,100 hertz, or 44.1 kilohertz.
 This is because the average maximum frequency that can be heard by a human ear is 20,000 hertz.
 The extra 2,050 hertz on the end is there because of the way digital music gets recorded from anologue sources.
 As you may imagine, that is a story for another day.

 So, finally, assuming we are using 64-bit values at a sample rate of 44,100 Hz, a single second of audio takes: